ranadip01in/ranadip01in/README.md

 - 👋 Hi, I’m @ranadip01in
 - 👀 I’m interested in ...
-Web3, DSA, Competetive Programmer
+GenAI, DSA, Competetive Programmer
 - 🌱 I’m currently learning ...
 Web Development, DSA, CP
 - 💞️ I’m looking to collaborate on ...
-Web3 Projects
+GenAI Projects
 - 📫 How to reach me ... ranadip01.in@gmail.com

 <!---